GQE15A - Video Conferencing System ASUS - Free user manual and instructions

 The air vents allow cooler air to enter your Meet Compute System chassis.

 IMPORTANT!
-For an optimum heat dissipation and air ventilation, ensure that the air vents are free from obstructions.
+For optimum heat dissipation and air ventilation, ensure that the air vents are free from obstructions.

 Right side view